GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

 In this plot, each blob is a contig, and its x,y position represents parental hapmer content, while color represents assembly-of-origin.

+### What do different phasing approaches look like in Merqury?

 Now we know what a nice trio-phased assembly looks like in Merqury, but what do the other options (Hi-C phasing or no phasing at all) look like?
 Let's look at an example from the zebra finch (*Taeniopygia guttata*), where the Vertebrate Genomes Project (VGP) has used hifiasm on the same HiFi dataset with different phasing approaches and evaluated the resulting assemblies with trio data in order to benchmark the different methods.

 ![bTaeGut2 examples](https://github.com/GenomicsAotearoa/long-read-assembly/blob/main/docs/images/qc/merqury_bTaeGut2_blobs.png?raw=true)